 - The seniority of the position to be recruited.

-- The recruitment methods that will be used in the recruitment process and the resources that will be used, appropriate to the level/type of position to be recruited.
+- The recruitment methods that will be used in the recruitment process and the resources that will be used are appropriate to the level/type of position to be recruited.

 - Analysis of the recruitment market for the new role (how many candidates are available in the market, the ratio between the salary package proposed by the employer and the average salary package in the labor market, analysis which translates into how difficult the recruitment process will be).